SavannahF/rooster_report/README.md

 ## Instructions

-The user enters a city name, which, upon button click "Get Weater", will generate a 5-day forcast for that city.
+The user enters a city name, which, upon button click "Get Weater", will generate a 5-day forecast for that city.
 The search history is saved and can be recalled upon a click to that search history term.

 In the generated cards, weather information is displayed along with tes UV index, which is colored green, yellow, red, depending on severity.